vonfalk/storm-javavis/doc/05-C++/index.md

 handles objects and values like C++, so they can interact quite well as long as all types involved are properly exposed to the compiler's type system.

+There is also an additional marker, `STORM_ASSIGN`, that marks a function as an assignment function in Storm.
+For details on the available markers, see the file `Core/Storm.h`.

+Note: If a function is not explicitly declared `virtual`, Storm assumes it is `final` even if the function overrides a virtual function in a parent class.

 Garbage Collection
 -------------------